robenkleene/Dotfiles/install/man/markdown/emacs/emacs-mark.md

 ## Symbol

 Oddly there's no mark command to mark the current symbol, but `M-s .` to start an `isearch` for the current symbol, followed by `M-w` works to copy it.

+## Mark Within Delimiters

+1. Use `M-@` (`mark-sexp`) to select the text including the delimiters
+2. Move the cursor right, so it's within the delimiter on the left side
+3. Use `C-x C-x` (`exchange-point-and-mark`) to switch to the other side
+4. Move the cursor left twice, so it's within the delimiters on the right side